Hermannovich/winjob-prevent-others-dev/README.md

 I have posted this code because I do not want others devs to be scam by this client.

 He uses Internet M as skype ID, but his real skype ID is bdatoz.
+May be he will changed his skype ID.
+If you have a doubt just send me pull request I will help you.

 And I invite you to make a search on internet with this name, it seems to be link to a bangladesh user.